 To meet Chapter 86 standards, the applicant is retaining 4 existing street trees and will plant 1 additional tree along the Center Street NE frontage (see Exhibit 4).
-The submitted Planting Plan also illustrates that the applicant is proposing to plant 26 street trees along the 23rd Street NE frontage to meet City standards.
+Due to the location of the proposed sidewalk along 23rd Street NE, the City's Urban Forester will determine if any of the existing trees along that frontage can be retained.
+The submitted Planting Plan illustrates that the applicant will plant 26 street trees along the 23rd Street NE frontage if all of the Norway Maple trees cannot be retained.
 Due to the site's limited frontage along Grear Street NE and D Street NE, street trees cannot be planted along the frontage of those public streets.